(Slightly updated Feb 7, 2015, primarily to fix problems with non-standard symbols)

-Hertzsprung-Russell Diagram Showing Solar Evolutionary Path,
+Hertzsprung-Russell Diagram Showing The Sun's Evolutionary Path

 and Brightness at Different Stages of its Evolution

-Since the brightness of the Sun changes during its lifetime, if we tried to compare its brightness to its mass, we would get different results at different times.
-Because of this, we cannot get any useful relationship between stars' masses and luminosities unless we restrict ourselves to special circumstances.
+Since the brightness of the Sun changes during its lifetime, if we tried to compare its brightness to its mass we would get different results at different times.
+Because of this we cannot get any useful relationship between stars' masses and luminosities unless we restrict ourselves to special circumstances.